-It’s essential to have a clear regulation for cases of no-call, no-shows, and absences.
-So we need to establish rules.
-Attendance rules are not only applied to big companies but also smaller businesses.
+It’s essential to have clear policies and rules for cases of no-call, no-shows, and absences.
+Attendance rules are not only for big companies, but also for smaller businesses.

-In the policy, details about work hours, how employees can use their working time, paid leaves, holidays, as well as methods of notifying employers about their absences, should be indicated in the easiest-to-understand language.
+In the policies, details about work hours, how employees can use their working time, paid leaves, holidays, as well as methods of notifying employers about their absences, should be indicated in an easy-to-understand language.
 Most importantly, the rules have to include consequences for no-call, no-shows.

-Have an employment attorney to go over your policies before finalizing and giving them to your employees so that they are legally binding with your local laws.
+Have an employment attorney to go over your policies before finalizing and giving them to your employees so that they’re legally binding with your local laws.

-There should be a section in the handbook for missing work, the procedure of requesting an absence, or disciplinary action for no-call, no-show employees.
+There should be a section in the handbook for the procedure of requesting an absence and disciplinary actions for no-call, no-show employees.

-Putting out a policy for no-call, no-show employees is not only writing them down in the handbook or sending the employees an email, or having them signed in the waiver.
-Everybody must be informed right away about attendance rules and absence policy.
+Establishing policies for no-call, no-show employees isn’t just about writing them down in the handbook, sending employees an email, or having them signed in the waiver.
+Everybody must be informed right away about attendance rules and absence policies.

 Be specific and include details about disciplinary acts employees can get if they miss their shifts without advance notice.
-Having an orientation seminar, a company meeting or any programs about the company’s policies will be a great idea to highlight the rules for missing work.
+Having an orientation seminar, a company meeting or any training program about the company’s policies will be a great idea.

 By providing them with clear information, everybody knows what to do and not to do.
 It’s also worth considering to talk about the initiative and reasons behind the policies so that your staff have more respect for the rules.